lucapinello/SR700_Artisan_Server/README.md

 Python >=3.5

-You can use the Python installed with your system, but I strongly suggest to install and use the Anaconda Python 3.7 freely available from here: http://anaconda.com/download
+You can use the Python installed with your system, but I strongly suggest to install and use the Anaconda Python 3.7 freely available from here:

+http://anaconda.com/download

+If you are using an old machine with python linked to Python2.x by default you need to type this command:

+Linux: update-alternatives --install /usr/bin/python python /usr/bin/python3 10

+OSX: unlink /usr/local/bin/python && ln -s /usr/local/bin/python3.3 /usr/local/bin/python

 ## 1. Phidget setup (OPTIONAL)